 During this unprecedented time Belsize Square Synagogue is continuing to maintain activities and support the community as much as we can.

-Assistance for those requiring shopping, prescriptions
+Assistance for those requiring shopping, prescriptions and other help

 In line with government guidelines the synagogue building remains closed.
 We are continuing our regular services virtually as set out below.
 Any members who need assistance in accessing these events on their computer should call the synagogue on 020 7794 3949 where we can explain how to do so over the phone.
 A copy of our prayer book is available online for any members who do not have one but wish to follow along.